bradwestness/bradwestness.github.io/_posts/2015-05-29-the-incredibles-isnt-randian.md

 and decrying "participation trophy" culture and "everyone is special" philosophising.

-The problem is, that those arguments, while present in the movie, are all spoken by characters who are misguided and later reverse those views.
+The problem is that those arguments, while present in the movie, are all spoken by characters who are misguided and later reverse those views.
 It's one thing to have Bob Parr complain that an elementary school graduation ceremony is "psychotic" and "celebrating